 What do the screenshots show?

 In other words, she wanted to engage in the same type of unscrupulous, gatekeeping behavior comic book writer Mark Waid engaged in.
 Meyer is suing Waid.
 The reason?
-For doing the exact same thing De Campi wanted to do.
-Not for contacting folks at Simon & Schuster, for contacting folks at Antarctic Press and blowing up Meyer’s actual deal with them.
+For doing the same thing, De Campi wanted to do.
+Not for contacting folks at Simon & Schuster, for contacting Antarctic Press folks and blowing up Meyer’s actual deal with them.
 Unlike Simon & Schuster, Antarctic Press had a deal with Meyer until Waid got involved.

 Because Meyer could not find a publisher for Jawbreakers, he had to crowdfund the book on Indiegogo.
 It grossed over $404,913.